Velocidex/velociraptor/VQL-LSP-DESIGN.md

 registered in the server's VQL scope, and that registry only exists inside the full Velociraptor build.
 A standalone repo would have to import half of Velociraptor anyway and would go stale every time a plugin is added.

+### Decision: Hybrid mode — the `lsp` command is a local API client

+One design approach considered was to make the LSP an *API endpoint* so it could work directly with internal services (repository manager etc.) and see custom artifacts in addition to built-ins.
+After analysis we landed on a hybrid that gets the same benefit without changing the API surface:

+- The `lsp` command bootstraps like the `gui`/`collector` commands: it accepts an optional `--datastore` flag, defaults to a temp datastore (`gui_datastore`), generates a fresh `server.config.yaml` + `client.config.yaml` if none exists, and starts `StartToolServices`.
+- It then starts a **local gRPC API server** via `api.NewServerBuilder(...)` + `server_builder.WithAPIServer(...)` (the same machinery the GUI uses for its API service), skipping `StartServer` so no frontend/GUI listeners come up.
+- It connects to that local server as the **superuser** identity (`grpc_client.Factory.GetAPIClient(ctx, grpc_client.SuperUser, config_obj)`), presenting the generated frontend certificate.
+No password, no auth ceremony — the server treats a client holding the frontend cert as superuser (`services/users/grpc.go` `GetUserFromContext`).
+- The artifact registry is then built by calling the existing `GetArtifacts` API method over gRPC (`BuildRegistryFromAPIClient`), which pulls from the repository manager — so **custom artifacts stored in the datastore are visible to the LSP**, not just the built-ins in the base scope.

+Why this is the right shape:

+- **No API change.** The proto, the server, and the RPC surface are all untouched.
+The team's "API endpoint" idea would have meant adding a new bidi-streaming RPC to the public API; the hybrid achieves the same repository access locally with zero API surface change.
+- **Custom artifacts work.** Anyone who puts an artifact YAML in the datastore (or uploads it via the GUI) gets it validated by the LSP immediately.
+- **Port-collision avoidance is automatic.** The lsp command tries the default API port (8001); if it is already taken (e.g. a production server on the same machine as the MCP+LSP), it picks a free ephemeral port on the same address.
+No flags needed.
+- **Local deployment modes.** If the agent/MCP/LSP and Velociraptor are on different machines, custom artifacts can be copied into a local "fake" datastore, or the LSP can run on the same machine as the server/datastore (e.g. a production box) where it shares the real datastore.
+The default temp datastore path means a bare `velociraptor lsp` always works even with no configuration at all.
+The LSP server deliberately avoids implementing remote API access because that adds too much overhead (configuration, auth+ACLs, potential troubleshooting, etc.) - the overriding goal is to keep the LSP server as simple as possible, plus avoid the potential security risk of encouraging users to copy a file containing API credentials to their workstation just for the convenience of having access to custom artifacts.

 ### Decision: Diagnostics-first implementation strategy